trevin-j/iarglib/reference.md

 ### `iarglib::Option`

 The `Option` struct is used internally to store information about an option.
-External usage of this struct is unnecessary.
+Most often you will not need to use this struct.

 ```cpp
 namespace IArgLib {